 Flower color and shape: White, tubular

 Pollinator use: Researchers have recorded a wide variety of pollinator visitors to Nicotiana attenuata, including hummingbirds (Archilochus alexandri Bourcier & Mulsant and Selasphorus Swainson spp.), sphingid moths (Hyles lineata, Manduca spp.), and syrphid flies (Eupeodes fumipennis Thomson (=Metasyrphus, =Syrphus venablesi); Aigner and Scott 2002; Wells 1959).
-N. obtusifolia is also a facultative outcrossing species with only an intermediate level of reliance on pollinators (Adler et al. 2012).
+Nicotiana obtusifolia is also a facultative outcrossing species with only an intermediate level of reliance on pollinators (Adler et al. 2012).
 Pollination information for N. obtusifolia is limited, but its floral syndrome (white flowers with a short tube) suggests pollination by short-tongued bees, and possibly sphingid moths (McCarthy et al. 2016).
-N. obtusifolia is a larval host for the sphingid moths Manduca sexta and M. quinquemaculatus; however, Jassbi et al. (2010) found that the Nicotiana attenuata is a better food source for Manduca larvae, as its tissues contain lower concentrations of certain antiherbivore secondary metabolites (hydroxygeranyllinallol diterpenoid glycosides).
+Nicotiana obtusifolia is a larval host for the sphingid moths Manduca sexta and M. quinquemaculatus; however, Jassbi et al. (2010) found that the Nicotiana attenuata is a better food source for Manduca larvae, as its tissues contain lower concentrations of certain antiherbivore secondary metabolites (hydroxygeranyllinallol diterpenoid glycosides).

 Tortoise use: Our analysis of desert tortoise bite counts, scat analysis, and telemetry data yielded no record of tortoises using Nicotiana spp. as food or cover.

 Propagation, production, and cultivation: Seeds of both Nicotiana species germinate well at 21°C, and N. obtusifolia will germinate in temperatures up to 35°C (Wells 1959).
-Nicotiata attenuata seeds require cold stratification below 4°C. Wells (1959) obtained 91% germination from this species after three days of cold stratification.
+Nicotiana attenuata seeds require cold stratification below 4°C. Wells (1959) obtained 91% germination from this species after three days of cold stratification.

 Recoverability: Nicotiana attenuata is one of the first species to colonize burned areas in pinyon-juniper woodlands, chaparral, and Great Basin Desert habitats (Wells 1959; Aigner and Scott 2002; Baldwin et al. 1994; Waitman et al. 2009), and some First Nations purposefully burn areas in order to cultivate that species (Aigner and Scott 2002; Preston and Baldwin 1999).
-N. obtusifolia is adapted to frequently disturbed habitats (Wells 1959) but is not associated with post-fire communities, and its seeds lack the smoke-triggered germination mechanism that occur in Nicotiana attenuata (Preston and Baldwin 1999).
+Nicotiana obtusifolia is adapted to frequently disturbed habitats (Wells 1959) but is not associated with post-fire communities, and its seeds lack the smoke-triggered germination mechanism that occur in Nicotiana attenuata (Preston and Baldwin 1999).
 However, some researchers have reported Nicotiana colonization of burned areas in Mojave Desert shrublands (L. DeFalco, T. Esque – USGS, Martin Oliver and J. Perkins – USDI-BLM, pers. obs.).
 Thus, more information is required to understand the role of this species for restoration in the Mojave Desert.

 Oenothera spp.
 (Onagraceae)